 XP Investors Have Opportunity To Lead XP Inc. Securities Fraud Lawsuit

-Why: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of XP Inc. (NASDAQ: XP ) resulting from allegations that XP may have issued materially misleading business information to the investing public.
+Why: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of XP Inc. (NASDAQ: XP ) resulting from allegations that XP may have issued materially misleading business information to the investing public.

 So What: If you purchased XP securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.